 On the walls of the memorial are inscribed concise passages providing historical context and including iconic photographs authorized for reproduction on the memorial by the United States Holocaust Memorial Museum.
 The message of the memorial is that we each have an obligation to stand up in the presence of evil so that never again shall a genocide ever befall any people.

-Check out the Memorial’s website for photos, visitor information, educator tools and related resources.
-You can find additional news and updates on the Iowa Holocaust Memorial Facebook page.
+You can find additional news and updates on Memorial’s own website and on the Iowa Holocaust Memorial Facebook page.